 Coconino Community College contributes to the Foundation certain supporting services per a written contract.
 Employees of the college perform the Foundation accounting and administrative duties.
-The amount included in unrestricted public contributions for these services was \$185,340 for the year ended June 30, 2017.
+The amounts included in unrestricted public contributions for these services were \$276,013 for the year ended June 30, 2018.
 In the opinion of management, such transactions were on substantially the same terms as those that would prevail with other unrelated persons and entities.